rromero96/Stori/README.md

 The folder automatedtests has the collection in it if you want to try in on Postman.

 ## Code Interface
-- The application reads the csv file with the transactions information
+- The application reads the csv file with the transactions information.
+The csv file is located in system/data
 - Transforms this into a data type transactions and saves it into the database
-- Then it prepares the information to make the email
+- Then it prepares the information to make the email with the templated placed th system/html
 - Renders the information email styled to the client